Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 True Fan.
 Kevin Kelly coined the idea of "1,000 True Fans" being what you need to find success as a creator, and it holds up.
 These are the people who buy everything you make, follow you across all your platforms, and evangelize you to anyone who will listen.
 The relationship is still one-way but their investment in you is real and the loyalty is deep.

 The True Fan relationship is also where the spectrum starts to get complicated.
-Not because True Fans are dangerous - most aren't.
-But because the depth of investment that defines a True Fan is the same depth of investment that, in a small number of people, tips into something else.
+Not because True Fans are dangerous (most aren't).
+But because the depth of investment that defines a True Fan can easily tip into something that looks a little bit closer to obsession.
+It's a fine line.

 We'll get to that in a minute.